 We’re trying something new and exciting here on What to Read Wednesday–GIVEAWAYS!
 Up first is the unique writing and grammar curriculum called A Pirate’s Guide t’ th’ Grammar of Story by Wondertale Press.
 Written from the perspective of Captain Yogger LeFossa, children from the age of 8 work through this book learning all about how to brainstorm, use descriptive language, and all of the elements needed to weave together great stories for creative writing.
 You can read Castle View Academy’s full review here.

 This giveaway is open to residents of the USA.
 You can read the full giveaway disclosure here.

 To enter, use the Rafflecopter widget just below.
 Good luck!

 And now for the link up!

-If you’d like to join us as a co-host in the new year, please contact Katie.
+If you’d like to join us as a co-host for What to Read Wednesday, please contact Anne.